kai9987kai/StarWarsDataBank/README.md

 # StarWarsDataBank
-Star Wars Data Bank uses the SWAPI star wars api to get star wars data
+Star Wars Data Bank uses the SWAPI api to get  data about a randomly picked  star wars character